virkhanna20/RL-agent-for-Path-planning/README.md

 # RL-agent-for-Path-planning
-## Auto-Driving Robot Simulation

-This repository implements an auto-driving robot system with navigation, server communication, and a browser-based simulator.
-It follows a unified structure to ensure ease of testing and evaluation.
+This repository implements path planning on a robot inside a 2D arena for the scenario when coordinates of the workspace are available as an input to the robot.

 ---